SLICE -- Combining Strong Lensing and X-ray in AC 114. Further Insights into the Merger Scenario: Introduction

 \section{Introduction}

-The late 1980s marked the era of the first discoveries of giant gravitational arcs in galaxy clusters, made using ground-based telescopes of the two-meter class \citep{lynds1,soucail87,Lavery_1988,Lynds_1989}.
+The late 1980s marked the era of the first discoveries of giant gravitational arcs in galaxy clusters, made using ground-based telescopes of the two-meter class \citep{lynds1,Soucail_1987,Lavery_1988,Lynds_1989}.
 These findings opened a new chapter in observational astronomy.
 Accompanied by theoretical insights, these early detections led to the conclusion that \emph{"the lensing hypothesis should be taken seriously"} \citep{Grossman_1988}.
 In the early 1990s, pioneering studies transformed these initial discoveries from scientific curiosities into powerful cosmological tools, especially with the advent of the \emph{Hubble Space Telescope} (HST).

 Galaxy cluster \lens\footnote{Also known as Abell~S1077.}, at redshift 0.317, is one such example.
-Lensing features were first detected in ground-based images \citep{Smail_1991}, then with WFC1 onboard the HST \citep{Smail_1995}, and with WFC2 shortly afterward \citep{Priya_1998}.
+Lensing features were first detected in ground-based images \citep{Smail_1991}, then with WFPC1 onboard the HST \citep{Smail_1995}, and with WFPC2 shortly afterward \citep{Priya_1998}.
 Multiply imaged systems were reported, primarily by \citet{Priya_1998}, and spectroscopic redshifts were measured for some of them \citep{Campusano_2001,Lemoine_2003}, enabling early lensing analyses \citep[\emph{e.g.}][]{Sereno_2010}.
 The strong magnification of this cluster has made it a valuable target for the study of distant galaxies \citep{Richard_2006}.

 \lens\, has been identified in major recent Sunyaev-Zeldovich (SZ) surveys.
 It is detected in the Planck PSZ2 catalogue \citep{Planck_2016}, where it is referred to as PSZ2G008.31-64.74.
-This detection was confirmed in the SPTpol Extended Cluster Survey \citep{Bleem_2020}, under the designation SPT-CLJ2258-3447.
+This detection was confirmed at high significance in the SPTpol Extended Cluster Survey \citep{Bleem_2020}, under the designation SPT-CLJ2258-3447, with a mass estimate M$_{500}$\,=\,7.23$^{+0.82}_{-1.01}$ 10$^{14}$ M$_{\sun}$. \lens\, is also reported in the Atacama Cosmology Telescope catalog \citep{Aguena_2026} with a mass estimate M$_{500}$\,=\,5.94$^{+1.15}_{-0.97}$ 10$^{14}$ M$_{\sun}$.
+The discrepancy between experiments is not unexpected, and the impact of such differences on the SZ-mass scaling relations is disucssed in \citet{Hilton_2021}.